GAVLab/ros-hab-dcs/README.md

 ## Introduction

 This is a system to collect a high altitude balloon dataset utilizing ROS for aerial navigation algorithmic development.
-The datasets contain downward facing visual imagery, side-facing imagery, IMU, GPS, internal and external barometric pressure, and internal and external temperature.
+The datasets contain downward facing visual imagery, side-facing imagery, IMU, GPS, external barometric pressure, and internal and external temperature.
 The system is designed to run Ubuntu Mate 20.04LTS with ROS Noetic Ninjemys on a Raspberry Pi 4 2GB and an Arduino Nano.

 ## Installation